sourcegraph/handbook/content/support/engaging-other-teams.md

 - Provide all information required for troubleshooting that you gathered in the previous steps, including the customer deployment doc and/or the account doc, if available
 - Include customer quotes in mark down using a quote block.
 For example, `> quote goes here.`
 - Label it with `customer/$name` and `rfh`.
-- Assign the issue to the appropriate team you identified in the previous step.
+- Assign the issue to the appropriate team you identified in the previous step by adding the team via their team label.

 If it turns our to be a general issue affecting multiple deployments, create an issue in the [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues/new/choose).
 The issue must not include any private information.
 It is okay to link any relevant private, customer specific issues.
 If not already linked to the relevant Zendesk tickets, do so.